Meet Our Team

 As a veterinarian, Dr. Hammerschmidt particularly enjoys the variety of cases he gets to treat.
 Every day, he goes from being a puppy trainer to a nutritionist to a surgeon!
 He also feels that there is nothing better than getting to know a new client and earning their trust and respect.

 Dr. Hammerschmidt’s wife, Jamie, is also a veterinarian.
-They have two sons, Cody and Ryder, and share their lives with a rescued Lab mix named Ruger.
+They have two sons, Cody and Ryder, and share their lives with a lab mix rescue name Kimber and a German Shorthaired Pointer named Gauge.
 When he isn’t at work, Dr. Hammerschmidt can be found with his family and friends in the great outdoors—he loves hiking, camping, hunting, fishing, and anything else related to nature!

-Like most kids, Dr. Kerith Ferguson always loved animals when she was young.
+Like most kids, Dr. Ferguson always loved animals when she was young.
 It wasn’t long, though, before she began wondering how she could continue caring for pets as she grew older!
-Veterinary medicine was the answer, and now Dr. Ferguson is a full-time veterinarian.
+Veterinary medicine was the answer, and now Dr. Ferguson is a veterinarian that joined the team in the summer of 2009.

 Dr. Ferguson grew up in Massachusetts and began shadowing her family dog’s veterinarian at a very early age.
 As soon as she was old enough, she secured a job as a Veterinary Technician.
 After working for several different clinics, Dr. Ferguson attended Alfred University for her pre-veterinary studies, then chose Atlantic Veterinary College in Prince Edward Island, Canada for veterinary school.
 After graduation, Dr. Ferguson moved to Syracuse to work in emergency medicine.
 Shortly after meeting her husband, she decided to make the move into general practice and interviewed here at the hospital.